Infantilization: Property law

 In property law, infantilization is defined as "the restriction of an individual’s or group’s autonomy based on the failure to recognize and respect their full capacity to reason."
 When infantilization is coupled with property takeover, the result is a dignity taking.
 There are several examples of dignity takings, including wage theft from undocumented workers in which the power imbalance allows employers to rob workers of their agency and avenues for redress; the dispossession of property from African Americans in the South Carolina sea islands by predatory tax buyers, who routinely infantilized their victims by overwhelming them with paperwork and timelines to accelerate foreclosures; and the unequal division of matrimonial property in southern Nigeria after divorce that assumes women are less capable of managing property and thus infantilizes them.

 Sexism

-Adult women are frequently referred as girls, a term that is inherently infantilizing.
+Adult women are frequently referred to as girls, a term that is inherently infantilizing due to its association with children and adolescents.
 Infantilization is such a common feature of sexism that it is one of five dimensions of sexual harassment in a Gender Experiences Questionnaire.

 Humanitarian aid can infantilize women who are displaced from their homes by depicting them simply as innocent victims, not as capable individuals with agency.
 Women refugees may also be depicted as helpless and unwanted.

 Fictional female characters have been depicted as "overtly girly" and criticized as contributing to the infantilization of women.